zylozs/Slayer-II-Particle-System/README.md

 The whiteCircle.png file is included with the Particle System project.
 Make sure that this asset is included in your XNA project's Content Pipeline in the root directory or the particle system will not be able to properly draw the default asset.
 If you want to change the default asset, look inside of the LoadContent function of the DynamicParticleEmitter Class to make the changes appropriately.

+The installer for the Slayer II Particle Editor is also located in the root directory of this repo.
+This is what creates the .emitter files used by the Particle System when loading information from a file.

 Feel free to make any changes to anything in either the Particle System or File System to better suite your needs.
 If you have any fixes or updates you wish to see in the project, let me know!

 Extra Info